conradhalling/jekyll-theme-chirpy/_posts/2025-09-04-cape-cod-2025-day-two.md

 employees are very friendly and helpful.
 I bought a sandwich, some bagels, and fruit.

-Forty-three units of new housing were under construction just east of Route 6.
+Forty-three units of new housing were under construction just east of Route 6 on Highland Road.
 There is a severe shortage of affordable housing on Cape Cod since much of the housing stock has been purchased by investors for short-term rentals.
 Some new housing is being built to attract workers.

 I walked back to the campground taking a longer route on Highland Road, Coast Guard Road, and the Head of the Meadow Bicycle Trail Connector.
 The roads were typical Cape Cod roads with no sidewalks or bicycle lanes.
-I find the Cape annoying automobile-oriented.
+I find the Cape annoyingly automobile-oriented.

 ![Highland Road, a typical Cape Cod road](a-typical-cape-cod-road.png){:width="800" height="600" }_Highland Road, a typical Cape Cod road_